Junwoo-Seo-1998/SpatialBoost/README.txt

 #Which part of the assignment has been completed?
 - I believe I completed all requirements.
-#Implement both functions and compare and contrast them (in your README
-file)
-i figured out that cpu calculation does interpolation but that joint point can go wrong since the uvs are computed based on vertex. so there can be huge gap. therefore, it generate strange effects for texture. however, gpu handles it from fragment wise. therefore we don't have strange effects since uv gap is small.

 #Which part of the assignment has NOT been completed (not done, not working, etc.) and
 explanation on why those parts are not completed?